We believe that long-term change happens when people who are often separated by society unite to build something together.

 Mission

-We are here to harness the powers of design to co-create a more equitable world.
-We teach and use design to help our clients see inequities, build liberatory relationships, and make actionable changes.
+We are here to harness the power if co-design to create shared thriving futures.
+We teach and use design to help our clients build trust, build solutions together, and make actionable change.

 Vision

 We want to see a world made of thriving communities where everyone has access to health, healing, love, growth, and every kind of wealth.
-We want to see a world of equity designers activated to make equitable changes through their work.
+We want to support a generation of co-designers who create change knowing we’re stronger together.

 Values